DimaJoyti/go-coffee/docs/PROJECT_PLAN_COMPREHENSIVE.md

 ---

-## 🔄 Phase 4: Integration & Communication
+## 🔄 4: Integration & Communication

 ### 4.1 AI Agent Migration to Kafka
 - [ ] **Define Message Schemas** for each interaction type